jleibson/Bipolar-COVID19-Reddit-Analysis/README.md

 ## Project Description

 This project analyzes Reddit posts related to bipolar disorder during the COVID-19 pandemic.
 It aims to understand how the pandemic has affected individuals with bipolar disorder by examining trends in Reddit discussions.
 The analysis includes sentiment analysis and topic modeling of relevant posts.
+This project uses Python to collect and preprocess data from Reddit, and R to analyze and visualize this collected data.

 ## Setup and Installation